gocris/FendCapstone/README.md

 # FEND Capstone Travel App

 ## About the Project
 The purpose of the travel app is to give the user the predicted weather for his/her trip.
-Furthermore, the final capstone project will utilize every front end web development skill gained throught out the course to display a professional and responsive web application.
+Furthermore, the final capstone project will utilize every front end web development skill gained through out the course to display a professional and responsive web application.
 Such skills are:
 * **HTML**
   * Semantic Elements, Forms, Buttons, Audio/Video, list, anchors
 * **CSS SCSS**